Getting Started with SoTL

 Study design also answers the who, when, where and what of your SoTL study.
 Many of these answers depend on your research question, but here are a few questions to ask yourself:

-• When does my study begin and end?
+• Will data from one semester suffice, or will you need two semesters?
 It doesn't need to last all semester; a few classes may be all that is needed to meet your instructional goal, or perhaps just one afternoon of focus groups.

 • Do I need to collect data from all students?
 Especially when you are interested in why students are struggling with a concept, idea, or skill, it might be more useful to target particular students for data collection.